The Girl (2012 TV film)

-Plot summary
+Plot

 The film is a partially fictionalised account of the relationship between Alfred Hitchcock and Tippi Hedren.
 In 1961, Hitchcock notices Hedren in a television commercial for a diet drink.
 He wants to turn her into the next Grace Kelly, with whom he had worked extensively during the 1950s.
 Hedren passes her screen test and is groomed for the starring role in Hitchcock's latest film, The Birds; the director instructs her about her dress and appearance.

 Captivated by Hedren's Nordic looks, Hitchcock becomes infatuated with her.
 While filming The Birds, he makes physical advances to her in the back of a limousine but she rebuffs him and escapes through the back door.
 In retaliation for her rejection, Hitchcock exposes Hedren to terrifying encounters with birds.
 A mechanical bird breaks the supposedly shatterproof glass of a telephone booth during filming, scratching Hedren's face with splintering glass.
 After arriving on set to shoot a scene where Hedren's character (Melanie Daniels) is trapped in an attic with aggressive birds, she discovers that Hitchcock has ordered the mechanical birds to be replaced with live ones.
 He demands the scene be repeated until he is satisfied that Hedren's reaction looks authentic.
 This takes a protracted several days of filming, leaving Hedren traumatised.

 With The Birds a box-office success, Hitchcock and Hedren begin work on Marnie.
 However, Hedren finds the film's content (including a marital-rape scene) and Hitchcock's obsession with her mentally and emotionally exhausting.
 The director is frustrated by what he sees as Hedren's coldness towards him.
 During a conversation with writer Evan Hunter, Hitchcock admits that he has erectile dysfunction and his only sexual partner is his wife (screenwriter Alma Reville).
 He later declares his love for Hedren; she walks away, leaving him frustrated and further rejected.

 Hitchcock refuses Hedren's request for time off to attend the Photoplay Awards in New York City (where she is nominated for the Most Promising Actress award), and tells her he will require her to make herself sexually available to him on demand if her career is to continue.
 Hedren quits working for Hitchcock after completing Marnie, but he refuses to release her from her contract; this prevents her from working for another production company, effectively ending her Hollywood career.
 Two notes before the titles inform the viewer that Hitchcock and Hedren never worked together again, and The Birds and Marnie are considered his last classic films.